martineizayaga/ansible/README.md

 ## Dev Workflow

-Build a dockerfile for testing
+Build a docker image for testing

 ```console
 you@host$ docker build -t nvm-computer .